 How can a Master Woodland Manager help you?

-- Visit your property and identify opportunities for tree planting, thinning, controlling animal damage and a variety of other forest management practices.
+- Identify opportunities for a variety of forest management practices.

 - Demonstrate simple forestry practices such as tree planting and tree diameter measurement.

 - Identify important considerations that will protect your property from fire, insects and disease.

 - Suggest sources for tree seedlings, forestry equipment, aerial photos and more.

 - Help you locate sources of assistance such as consulting foresters, loggers, tree planters and other professionals.

 - Refer you to financial help available through cost share programs, reforestation tax credits and loans.

 - Inform you about upcoming woodland tours and meetings.